-There are many reasons we love trawlers big and small, and while trawlers are often associated with grand cruising plans, but you don't always need a yacht-sized model to achieve your dreams of traveling to distant ports in comfort and efficiency.
+There are many reasons we love trawlers big and small, and while trawlers are often associated with grand cruising plans, you don't always need a yacht-sized model to achieve your dreams of traveling to distant ports in comfort and efficiency.
 There are plenty of models under 40 feet that can take you places without depleting the retirement savings account.
 Here are a few top picks in the under-40-foot category.

-It’s been called one of the cleverest designs on the water because the builder managed to fit the necessities and many of the comforts of a larger cruising yacht into a trailerable package, while maintaining a comfortable ride.
+The Ranger Tugs R27 has been called one of the cleverest designs on the water because the builder managed to fit the necessities and many of the comforts of a larger cruising yacht into a trailerable package, while maintaining a comfortable ride.
 Yes it’s true, this trawler is trailerable; just look at the first picture in our Boat Towing Guide, and you’ll see that it can even be hauled by a relatively modest tow vehicle.
-Ranger Tugs is experienced at building small-but-capable boats, as we've seen in past models like the R31 pocket trawler.
-The R27 is even smaller, though, (8’6” beam and 27’1” LOA) perfect for a simple sunset harbor cruise or a weeklong run on Chesapeake Bay.
-The bottom design is what you might expect in a semi-displacement vessel of this type, which is more trawler than planing boat.
+Ranger Tugs is experienced at building small-but-capable boats, as we've seen in past models like the R31.
+The R27 is even smaller, though, (with an 8’6” beam and 27’1” LOA) perfect for a simple sunset jaunt through the harbor or overnight cruising.
+The bottom design is what you might expect in a semi-displacement vessel of this type, which is more displacement than planing boat.
 The hull has a keel that starts about a third of the way back from the bow, and then bulges slightly in the bottom to allow the Yanmar diesel to be placed lower in the hull, which makes the shaft angle only six degrees.
-While the boat can run in the high teens at WOT, if you throttle back to 13 or 15 knots, you could get a range on the order of 200 miles—which means you can travel two eight-hour days between fuel stops.
+While the boat can run in the high teens at WOT, if you throttle back to 13 or 15 knots, you could get a range on the order of 200 miles—which means you can travel for two eight-hour days between fuel stops.
 (Fuel capacity is 100 gallons.)
 Although it’s compact, engineers managed to free up 50 square feet of deck space aft.
 Cruising features include a V-berth and a midship berth, galley, dinette and head.
-And since price starts just over $150,000, this is one of the least expensive trawlers with such capabilities.
-Read our full review: Ranger Tugs R-27: A Mini-Trawler that Maximizes Space.
+This is one of the least expensive trawlers with such capabilities.
+Read our full review, Ranger Tugs R27: A Mini Trawler that Maximizes Space.

 See Ranger Tugs R27 listings.